Balanced attack propels team to victory

-Miller owns 17 years of head coaching experience and in her first season with the Flames in 2011-12, she guided her squad to an 18-13 overall record.
+In her first season with the Flames in 2011-12, Miller guided UIC to an 18-13 overall record.
 Eighteen wins ranks as the second-most wins in school history and set a new program record for most wins by a first-year head coach.

 In 2011-12, UIC finished fourth in the Horizon League with a 10-8 record which is the team's highest standing since 2006-07.
 The Flames also reached the Horizon League tournament semifinals for the first time in five years with a 66-53 home quarterfinal win over Butler on March 7, 2011.